Last update

 By the end of the year, we will also be submitting to Parliament an amendment to the text on affordable housing – Article 29bis of the Municipal Planning Act.
 The current rules often mean that affordable housing is too big and therefore too expensive.
 We're going to change that to allow more genuinely affordable housing to be built.

 On one hand, public developers should have the option to lease houses built by the private sector on its own land for a period of 20 years, rather than having to buy them.
 This arrangement should involve a rental rate below market value but above the affordable rent threshold.
 Subsequently, the public developer would lease the property to individuals eligible for existing affordable housing rates.
-The government would cover the variance between the two rents, in exchange for securing a right of first refusal after the 20-year period.
+The government would cover the difference between the two rents, in exchange for a right of first refusal after 20 years.

 In another pilot project, we want to open up this model to companies that want to build homes for their employees.

-The third pilot project is a new approach.
+The third pilot project is an entirely new approach.
 It involves the private sector building affordable homes on public land, which will then be sold to public developers.
 Two potential sites have already been identified.
 Again, our aim is to deliver affordable homes more quickly.

 Over the next few weeks, the Minister for Home Affairs, the Minister of the Environment and the Minister of Housing will present details of these initiatives to the relevant parliamentary committees and to the construction industry.